SahputraS/SahputraS/README.md

 ### Hi there, I'm Nadillia Sahputra!👋

+🌱 I’m a Physics of Data students at the university of Padova.
-🌱 I’m currently studying physics modelling, data science, and machine learning at the University of Padova.
+🔭 I'm studying physics modelling, data science, and machine learning.

 <!--